 When you brush your teeth, it is important to remember to use a Proxabrush (which we provide in the office) in addition to your regular toothbrush.
 Brush as usual and use warm water to flush under the expander.

-Dr. Beckwith has found the Mini-Herbst to be his most reliable and predictable appliance for correcting overjet (overbites) in rapidly growing individuals.
+While many appliances can lead to an improvement, our doctors have found the Mini-Herbst to be the most reliable and predictable appliance for correcting overjet in growing individuals.
 The Mini-Herbst is used to correct the front-to-back relationship of the upper and lower teeth.
 Our version of the Herbst appliance, the Mini-Herbst, has a telescoping rod and tube that works like a shock absorber to position the lower jaw forward.
 This enhances the growth of the lower jaw in a forward direction while, at the same time, applying pressure to the upper teeth and jaw to move them back in the opposite direction.

 At first appearance, the Mini-Herbst might look like a mouthful!
 Because the appliance is hidden inside the mouth, however, it appears on the outside no different than braces.
 In addition, since it is worn continuously, most patients adapt to our Mini-Herbst in only a few days.
 The Mini-Herbst is usually worn for 8 to 12 months with adjustment appointments every 4-10 weeks.